-Several years ago, I worked with VSA Arts, a wonderful organization promoting the power of art for people living with disabilities.
+Several years ago, I worked with VSA Arts, an organization promoting the power of art for people living with disabilities.
 I fondly remember the strong spirit of all the people I met there- especially how those who faced the greatest challenges were so positive.
-And furthermore how art opened up a world of new possibility- a space with no limitations, a space of pure love and joy.
+And, furthermore how art opened up a world of new possibility- a world with no limitations, a world of pure love and joy.
 Being creative and making art is accessible to anyone, it doesn’t depend on an art degree or some kind of innate “talent”.
 It’s truly about having fun, creating something with your own hands- the act of creating a piece in itself is healing.
 This experience, among others, reinforced my healing art path.
 Buddhists have long believed suffering leads to compassion and enlightenment, and I do see the truth in this principle.
 I don’t wish that suffering is necessary for anyone.
-But to be able to see the beauty and interconnectedness of life amidst difficulty is a gift that we all have access to, at any time.
+But to be able to see the beauty in life amidst difficulty is a gift that we all have access to, at any time.
 Seeing the light is what moves us forward from darkness.

 |The Light Within © Robin Phillips Studio|

 My Latest Painting, The Light Within

 We all have a bright, beautiful light within, regardless of our circumstances.
-In this piece, it was my goal to create a universal-looking figure that is not gender or race-specific, because this piece is meant for everyone.
+In this piece, it was my goal to create a more universal-looking figure that is not gender or race-specific, because this piece is meant for everyone.
 Our magnificent internal light is all-encompassing, reflecting and refracting rainbow colors.
 It is our central beacon of hope and healing.
 Know that you always have this source within you.